 Preside over Working Group meetings and activities of the Working Group according to all of the relevant policies and procedures

-3.4.2 Vice Chair(s)
+3.4.2 Vice-Chair

 This clause may be modified to include additional responsibilities.
+If there is no Vice-Chair, replace text with “Not applicable.”

-The responsibilities of the Vice Chair(s) shall include:
+The responsibilities of the Vice-Chair shall include:

-Carrying out the Chair's duties if the Chair is temporarily unable to do so or chooses to recuse himself or herself (i.e., to give a technical opinion) or chooses to delegate specific duties.
+Carrying out the Chair's duties if the Chair is temporarily unable to do so or chooses to recuse himself or herself (e.g., to give a technical opinion) or chooses to delegate specific duties.

 Being knowledgeable in IEEE standards processes and parliamentary procedures and assisting the Chair in ensuring that the processes and procedures are followed.